Inter-protocol Underwriting Middleware

 For a given yield source a supplier(i.e DAOs, protocols) is considering investing in, the following procedure will be undertaken by the protocol.

-Supply Y amount of capital to the Middleware
+Supply Y amount of capital to the

-, which triggers the investToYieldSource
+, which triggers theinvestToYieldSource

-then invests the supplier's Y amount and the assessors' X amount of capital to the yield source.
+then invests the supplier's Y amount and the assessors' X amount of capital to the yield source.The

 escrows the IOU token to itself and gives the supplier a promissory note for its senior tranche portion of the investment.